 Let’s take a look.

 So what exactly is permaculture?
 While many people mistake it for a simple set of gardening techniques, it’s actually much more comprehensive.
 Consider it a multidisciplinary toolbox that incorporates various strategies functioning synergistically to simulate patterns and features found in natural ecosystems, with the goal of harmoniously integrating land, people, resources and the environment.
 In this way, permaculture is a means of efficiently and sustainably satisfying our basic needs of food, energy and shelter, as well as other material and non-material needs.

 The idea of constructing agricultural systems based on natural ecosystems has existed for millenia.
 But during the 1960’s, in response to industrial agriculture’s reliance on non-renewable resources, poisoning of land and water and decimation of biodiversity, an Australian academic duo by the name of Bill Mollison and David Holmgren started reconsidering ideas of stable agricultural systems.
 By 1978, they’d coined the word permaculture in their book Permaculture One.
-According to Mollison, “Permaculture is a philosophy of working with, rather than against, nature.”
+According to Mollison, his best answer to the question ‘What is permaculture’ is: “Permaculture is a philosophy of working with, rather than against, nature.”

 Interestingly, the term that initially connoted “permanent agriculture”–American writer Joseph Russell Smith used that very phrase in the subtitle of his 1929 book Tree Crops–has since come to mean “permanent culture.”
 In the 1980’s, permaculture’s parameters broadened to include sustainability of human habitats and social design principles, incorporating technology, education, even economics.
 But herein we’ll focus on its agricultural ethos.

-The permaculture philosophy embraces three ethical touchstones that are found in most traditional societies going back to primitive times.
+So what is permaculture in terms of philosophy?
+Well, it embraces three ethical touchstones that are found in most traditional societies going back to primitive times.

 - Care for the Earth